sdesingh/sbu-laundryview-ios/README.md

-# sbu-laundryview-ios
-Keep track of your laundry on campus!
-(In Development)

 # SBU LaundryView for iOS
 Allows students to track and view the status of more than a hundred laundry machines on campus.